Negative Advantages Is a Double-Edged Sword: Calibrating advantages in GRPO for Search Agents: Introduction

 \section{Introduction}

-Deep search agents demonstrate impressive question-answering capabilities through iterative interactions with search engines \cite{shi2025deepresearchsystematicsurvey,Search-R1,zerosearch}.
-Compared with standard retrieval-augmented generation (RAG), deep search agents can flexibly reformulate search queries based on contextual information and adaptively determine the number of search iterations, enabling more effective resolution of multi-hop question-answering tasks.
-The success of deep search agents critically relies on Reinforcement Learning with Verifiable Rewards (RLVR) such as GRPO \cite{DeepSeekMath}.
-Compared to conventional supervised fine-tuning (SFT), RLVR does not require constructing complete ground-truth answers in the training data.
-Instead, it provides supervision by directly verifying the correctness of the final answers in rollouts sampled from the policy model.
-Furthermore, rather than relying mainly on positive training examples as SFT does, RLVR can provide explicit penalty signals for undesired outputs or behaviors.
+Search agents demonstrate impressive question-answering capabilities through iterative interactions with search engines \cite{shi2025deepresearchsystematicsurvey,Search-R1,zerosearch,ARR}.
+Compared with standard retrieval-augmented generation (RAG), search agents can flexibly reformulate search queries based on contextual information and adaptively determine the number of search iterations, enabling more effective resolution of multi-hop QA tasks.
+Their success critically relies on Reinforcement Learning with Verifiable Rewards (RLVR) such as GRPO \cite{DeepSeekMath}.